Barristers Chambers needs to utilise sophisticated marketing techniques to be as visible as possible to potential clients.

 It is possible to pay for Twitter to promote specific updates for you, making them visible to a wider audience with a variety of aims.
-You can choose to be charged per user who engages with your website through your Twitter page, per follower that a campaign adds to your base, per like/retweet/quote etc., per engagement with a business app through Twitter or per view of an online video.
+You can choose to be charged per user who engages with your website through your Twitter page, per follower than a campaign adds to your base, per like/retweet/quote etc., per engagement with a business app through Twitter or per view of an online video.
 You must decide which, if any, is relevant to you.
-There are different tiers of campaign which are priced accordingly.
+There are different tiers of the campaign which are priced accordingly.
 Strike Social features a good list of the types of Twitter promotion and their respective costs.

-If you are achieving good results through use of the free platform alone, you may find that you need to spend little to no money on Twitter promotion.
+If you are achieving good results through the use of the free platform alone, you may find that you need to spend little to no money on Twitter promotion.